ganeti/ganeti/man/gnt-instance.rst

 drbd
     Disk devices will be drbd (version 8.x) on top of lvm volumes.

+rbd
+    Disk devices will be rbd volumes residing inside a RADOS cluster.

 The optional second value of the ``-n (--node)`` is used for the drbd